Determining the threat level is an important part of an initial TSCM or counter surveillance assessment and helps the TSCM

 involve factors initially unknown to the client.
 Because of this, TSCM services need to be flexible, utilizing threat levels as

-guidelines which can be changed at any time if required.
+guidelines which can be re-evaluated at any time as required.